nachocaru/xaprb.com/content/blog/2006-07-23-innotop-version-01106-released.md

 10. Let display-optimized-query display multiple notes.
 11. Lots of small improvements, such as showing more info in statusbar.

-That&#8217;s only a partial list, but those are the major things I&#8217;ve improved.
+That's only a partial list, but those are the major things I've improved.
 I hope you enjoy it, and stay tuned for articles on how to use it.

  [1]: http://www.xaprb.com/innotop/